 13. Smart Podcast Player (Fusebox fm)

 Smart Podcast player (SPP), rebranded as fusebox fm is the brainchild of entrepreneur Pat Flynn (who also owns Smart Passive Income).
 Smart Podcast Player is the result of his years of podcasting, where he shares his love of the hobby with other podcasters through his own product.
 SPP is the only platform that offers smart email capture via a wordpress site plugin, which essentially persuades listeners to sign up via email newsletter.
 Making Smart podcast player ideal for podcast websites.

 Using SPP is quite easy and makes perfect sense why its use by many a podcast host.
-All you need to do is install it via the Smart Podcast Player WordPress plugin, and the player will be ready to go.
+All you need to do is install it via the Smart Podcast Player WordPress site plugin, and the player will be ready to go.
 You’ll still need to add on the RSS feed once the player finishes installing, and then enter URL subscriptions in order to link your podcast directories and an rss feed like Apple Podcasts and Google podcasts.
 The player also offers color customization and allows you to add it onto whatever pages and posts you share online.

 Podcast hosting is the ability to host podcasts, regardless if it’s just one or even a whole series, onto a hosting platform of your choice.
 Different hosting companies will upload your audio content, and provide your audience information on what the shows are about.
 Users that subscribe to your podcast will be able to get content delivered to them immediately.

 Personal websites tend to be limited in storage capacity unless you have purchased a subscription plan where the websites in question can allocate large amounts of space.
 This is not always practical, as casters who are just started will have limited budgets to work with.